KnapsackPro/knapsack_pro-ruby/README.md

 #### Info for buildkite.com users

 Knapsack Pro supports buildkite ENVs `BUILDKITE_PARALLEL_JOB_COUNT` and `BUILDKITE_PARALLEL_JOB`.
 The only thing you need to do is to configure the parallelism parameter in your build step and run the appropiate command in your build

     # Step for RSpec
     bundle exec rake knapsack_pro:rspec

+    # Step for Cucumber
+    bundle exec rake knapsack_pro:cucumber

+    # Step for Minitest
+    bundle exec rake knapsack_pro:minitest

+Please remember to set up token like `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` as global environment.

+### Info for snap-ci.com users

+Knapsack Pro supports snap-ci.com ENVs `SNAP_WORKER_TOTAL` and `SNAP_WORKER_INDEX`.
+The only thing you need to do is to configure number of workers for your project in configuration settings in order to enable parallelism.
+Next thing is to set below commands to be executed in your stage:

+    # Step for RSpec
+    bundle exec rake knapsack_pro:rspec